MapCollaboration/NangaParbat/doc/ConvTablesPrefactors.md

 | ``NNLL``  |  nlo |
 | ``NNLLp`` |  nnlo |
 | ``N3LL``  |  nnlo|

-Details and more information on the tables and how their prefactors are calculated follow in the sections below.

-At the end of the notes an appendix with the details about ``DY@NNLO`` and how the fiducial cross sections were produced is also provided.

 # Convolution tables and their prefactors